the4thdoctor/pg_chameleon/README.rst

 Test please!
 ..............................

-This software is in a very early stage of development.
 Please submit the issues you find and please **do not use it in production** unless you know what you're doing.